WillBDaniels/java_v6/README.md

 ####Folder Contents
 logs - This folder contains SoapLog.txt and ApigeeLog.txt.
-These files log the request and responses of all SOAP/REST requests.
+These files log the request and responses of all SOAP/REST requests.<br>
 Resources - This folder contains the WSDL (6.0.7) and the log4j properties folder.
-It is recommended to use log4j, but you can use other logging libraries. src - The source folder containing all code.
+It is recommended to use log4j, but you can use other logging libraries.<br>
+src - The source folder containing all code.
 	* com.vantiv.pws.apigee - contains all code for sending JSON requests/responses to and from Apigee.
 		* com.vantiv.pws.apigee.objects